Welcome to today's edition of the Rush 24-7 podcast.

 This is not a boycott.

-This is an organized terrorist attack and they're coming from all over the country.
+This is an organized terrorist attack, and they're coming from all over the country.

-What he's talking about is local advertisers, local radio stations are being bombarded, or were with complaints made to look like average ordinary angry consumers.
+What he's talking about is local advertisers, local radio stations are being bombarded, or were with complaints made to look like average, ordinary, angry consumers.

-They're not, they're Democrat operatives.
+They're Democrat operatives.

-Democrat operators, this is we've been tweeting this out.
+We've been tweeting this out.

-We have more coming.
+And we have more coming.

 There's no boycott.